Thousands leave virus-hit Wuhan as outbound travel ban lifted

 Its official national tally of coronavirus deaths and overall cases has plummeted in recent weeks, with the National Health Commission saying on Tuesday that no new deaths had been logged in the preceding 24 hours.

-That was the first fatality-free day since China began publishing figures in January.
+That was the first fatality-free day since China began publishing daily figures in January.

 Hubei residents had been confined to their homes until about two weeks ago, when restrictions began to be eased, triggering a resumption of inbound travel from other parts of China.